javierarce/tumblr-liked-photos-export/README.md

         https://www.tumblr.com/settings/apps

 4. Copy the `OAuth Consumer Key` of the app.
-5. Add two keys to your bash/zsh:
+5. Add two keys to your bash/zsh…

         export TUMBLR_USERNAME="MY_FANTASTIC_TUMBLR_USERNAME"
         export TUMBLR_API_KEY="MY_DAUNTING_OAUTH_CONSUMER_KEY"

-  Or simply update the `export.rb` file with your credentials:
+ 5. … or simply update the `export.rb` file with your credentials:

         # Configuration
         username = "MY_COOL_TUMBLR_USERNAME"
         api_key  = "MY_OH_SO_NICE_OAUTH_CONSUMER_KEY"

-  Don't forget to remove `ENV[ ]` from the variable assignment.
+        PS: Don't forget to remove `ENV[ ]` from the variable assignment.

 6. Go to the app directory and run: